Urwa9550/DevsNetwrokingApp-NodeJs/readme.md

     * whyy it gives undefined, cz the data is in json format and our server is not able to read that json data
     * to read that json data we will need help of a middleware ( we need to use it for all of our apis )
     *
-    * Middleware can read that json, convert it into the javascript object, put is into the body and give us access to that data
+    * Middleware can read that json, convert it into the javascript object, put it into the body and give us access to that data
     * over here : req.body
     *
     * there is a middleware given to us by express i.e express.json